Barbara DeMaio, Soprano

 Her vast repertoire includes all the great roles of a Puccini and Verdi soprano; Tosca (Palermo, Torre del Lago Puccini); Lady Macbeth (Firenze); Turandot (Genova, Torre del Lago Puccini, Seoul, Cagliari, Palma de Mallorca); Aida (Caracalla in Rome, Arena di Verona, Taiwan, Avenches), Abigaille in Nabucco (Bern, Barcelona, Tel Aviv, Brussels, Torino, Genova), and also Amelia in Ballo in Maschera, Elvira in Ernani, Lucrezia in I Due Foscari, Leonora in La Forza del Destino and Odabella in La Scala's Attila directed by Riccardo Muti.

 Her interpretation of Norma at the Teatro Carlo Felice in Genova in 1994 consecrated her as irreplaceable interpreter of this important Bellini character, and since then she has sung the role with immense success in Bologna, Marseille, Chicago and Germany.

 In 2003 she returned to the United States, and is a renowned teacher of both Opera and Contemporary Commercial Music Styles at University of Central Oklahoma, where she is Asst.
 Prof. of Voice and Director of Voice Pedagogy.
-She is also Artistic Director of the American Singers' Opera Project, and a Level III Certified Somatic Voicework©the LoVetri Method teacher.
+She is also Artistic Director of the American Singers' Opera Project, Level III Certified Somatic Voicework©the LoVetri Method teacher, and co-artistic director of Painted Sky Opera.
 She recently completed a DMA in Vocal Pedagogy at Shenandoah Conservatory with her dissertation titled “The Effect of Menopause on the Elite Singing Voice: Singing through the Storm.”